modelsconf2018/modelsconf2018.github.io/registration/index.md

 Prices do **NOT** include 25% VAT.
 VAT is added before checkout for everyone.

+The invoice for late and on-site registration displays the registration price as for early rates, and a separate late registration surcharge (respective 150 EUR and 300 EUR for late and on-site registration).

 Make sure to enter your VAT number during registration.
 Your acconting department MIGHT be able to deduce VAT domestically in your country, if you are VAT exempt (or a VAT payer) in EU.
 See details